origam/confluence-discourse/readme.md

 # Introduction
-This tool is used for (almost) automatic migration of Confluence documentation into Discource.
+This tool is used for (almost) automatic migration of Confluence documentation into Discourse.

 It handles:
 - Html to markup formatting conversion (many thanks to `confluence-to-markdown` tool)